-1. Glyphosate is a non-selective herbicide that will kill whatever it hits but is inactivated when it contacts the soil.

-2. Glyphosate is most effective when applied to bindweed that is at or beyond full bloom.
-You can treat earlier but don't skip the late summer to fall application.

-3. Do not apply to bindweed that is under moisture stress or not growing well.
+- 1. Roundup is a nonselective herbicide that will kill whatever it hits.
+But it is inactivated when it contacts the soil. - 2.
+Roundup is most effective when applied to bindweed that is at or beyond full bloom.
+You can treat earlier but don't skip the late summer to fall application. - 3.
+Do not apply to bindweed that is under moisture stress or not growing well.

+Turf

-Turf: Selective herbicides are available.
-An herbicide with the trade name of Drive (quinclorac) is available from Monterey Lawn and Garden (www.montereylawngarden.com).
+Selective herbicides are available.
+An herbicide with the trade name of Drive (quinclorac) has, until recently, only been available to commercial applicators.
+However, there is now Drive packaged for homeowners and is available from Monterey Lawn and Garden (www.montereylawngarden.com ).
 There are also homeowner combination herbicides that contain Drive such as Ortho Weed-B-Gon Max + Crabgrass Control and Bayer All-in-One Lawn Weed and Crabgrass Killer.